rsgmon/realloc/thoughts.md

     send those trades to tam to update repeat until no more trades are needed

-So I still need a, but not in this order
+So I still need a, (but not in this order)
     model class that holds model positions
-    function that accepts Account objects, model object, and prices (optional) trade class to hold trades
+    function that accepts Account objects, model object, and prices (optional) trade class that holds trades
+    many functions that calculate account level trades